MARGARET "PEG" LUCILLE MILLER BUZARD, 83

 Margaret married Raleigh Scott Buzard in 1954.
-He preceded her in death in August of 1994.
+He preceded her in death in August 1994.

 She worked for Sylvania for three years, was acting postmaster in Limestone for one year, and then went to beauty school and had her own shop for eight years.